-An increase in vaginal discharge can be a sign of pregnancy.
+An increase in vaginal discharge can be a sign of early pregnancy.
 It is typically a thin clear, or milky white liquid.
-Changes to discharge appearance can indicate several health conditions.

 A change in the amount of vaginal discharge can also sometimes indicate pregnancy.

-In this article, we look at how to identify the vaginal discharge typical in early pregnancy.
-We also discuss other symptoms of early pregnancy, other factors that can affect discharge, and when to see a doctor.
+This article looks at how to identify the vaginal discharge typical in early pregnancy.
+It also discusses other symptoms of early pregnancy, other factors that can affect discharge, and when to see a doctor.

 Vaginal discharge is the normal substance that comes out of a person’s vagina.
 It is an umbrella term that encompasses any fluid — other than menstrual blood or urine — that the vagina secretes, both healthy and unhealthy.

-Cervical mucus refers specifically to the substance that the cervix releases.
+Cervical mucus refers to the substance that the cervix releases.

 Hormones make a person’s cervix produce mucus.
 Shifts in a person’s hormone levels can occur during certain phases of the menstrual cycle or pregnancy.
 These can change the color, texture, and amount of discharge.

-Healthy vaginal discharge is usually thin and clear or milky white with only a mild, inoffensive odor.
+Healthy vaginal discharge is usually thin and clear or milky white with only a mild odor.

 Unhealthy discharge can: